-Rigan batata nu shak is popular Gujarati curry and has little sweet, sour, and medium spicy in terms of taste, just like any Gujarati food.
-It also has some nutty flavors from peanut, coconut, and sesame.
+Rigan batata nu shak is a popular Gujarati curry and has little sweet, sour and medium spicy in terms of taste, just like any Gujarati food.
+It also has some nutty flavors from peanut, coconut and sesame.
 I share the easiest way to make Gujarati wedding style rasawala rigan batata nu shak which is perfect for your meal.
 Do give this one a try!

 - 150 grm or 2 medium size potatoes

 - 3 tbsp + 5 tbsp oil